A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Mathematical appendix

-\underline{Proof of claim 1} The set of classes fulfilling ($\neg$i) and (iii) consists of (H$_{15}$), (H$_{16}$), (H$_{22}$) and (H$_{29}$).
-It has to be shown that given autonomy, nearly perfect correlations and nearly perfect anti-correlations, each of these class implies Bell inequalities.
+The set of classes fulfilling $\neg$(i) and (iii) consists of (H$_{15}^\alpha$), (H$_{16}^\alpha$), (H$_{22}^\alpha$) and (H$_{29}^\alpha$).
+It has to be shown that given measurement independence, nearly perfect correlations and nearly perfect anti\-/correlations, each of these classes implies Bell inequalities.